bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-13-newsletter.md

 - **Stratum v2 mining pool launches:**
-  [DEMAND][demand website] is a mining pool built off of the [Stratum v2 reference implementation][news247 sri] initially allowing for solo mining, with pooled mining planned for the future.
+  [DEMAND][demand website] is a mining pool built off of the [Stratum v2 reference implementation][news247 sri] initially allowing for solo mining, with pooled mining planned for the future. {% assign timestamp="15:43" %}

 - **Bitcoin network simulation tool warnet announced:**
-  The [warnet software][warnet github] allows for specifying node topologies, running [scripted scenarios][warnet scenarios] across that network, and [monitoring][warnet monitoring] and analyzing resulting behaviors.
+  The [warnet software][warnet github] allows for specifying node topologies, running [scripted scenarios][warnet scenarios] across that network, and [monitoring][warnet monitoring] and analyzing resulting behaviors. {% assign timestamp="16:31" %}

 - **Payjoin client for Bitcoin Core released:**
-  The [payjoin-cli][] is a rust project that adds command line [payjoin][topic payjoin] sending and receiving capabilities for Bitcoin Core.
+  The [payjoin-cli][] is a rust project that adds command line [payjoin][topic payjoin] sending and receiving capabilities for Bitcoin Core. {% assign timestamp="17:30" %}

 - **Call for community block arrival timestamps:**
   A contributor to the [Bitcoin Block Arrival Time Dataset][block arrival github] repository [called][b10c tweet] for node operators to submit their block arrival timestamps for research.
-There is a similar repository for collecting [stale block data][stale block github].
+There is a similar repository for collecting [stale block data][stale block github]. {% assign timestamp="18:44" %}

 - **Envoy 1.4 released:**
   Bitcoin wallet Envoy’s [1.4 release][envoy v1.4.0] adds [coin control][topic
-  coin selection] and [wallet labeling][topic wallet labels] ([BIP329][] coming soon), among other features.
+  coin selection] and [wallet labeling][topic wallet labels] ([BIP329][] coming soon), among other features. {% assign timestamp="21:41" %}

 - **BBQr encoding scheme announced:**
-  The [scheme][bbqr github] can efficiently encode larger files, for example [PSBTs][topic psbt], into an animated QR series for use in air-gapped wallet configurations.
+  The [scheme][bbqr github] can efficiently encode larger files, for example [PSBTs][topic psbt], into an animated QR series for use in air-gapped wallet configurations. {% assign timestamp="22:09" %}

 - **Zeus v0.8.0 released:**
-  The [v0.8.0][zeus v0.8.0] release contains an embedded LND node, additional [zero conf channel][topic zero-conf channels] support, and support for simple taproot channels, among other changes.
+  The [v0.8.0][zeus v0.8.0] release contains an embedded LND node, additional [zero conf channel][topic zero-conf channels] support, and support for simple taproot channels, among other changes. {% assign timestamp="22:45" %}

 ## Selected Q&A from Bitcoin Stack Exchange